ArcturusSky/Personal-Projects/All_documents_I_wrote/Python/1-Article:Everything_is_an_object/BLOG-POST.md

 **Breakdown:**
 - The `modify_list` function alters `example_list` in-place because `lists` are **mutable**.

-#### 5.4 Memory Scheme to illustrate how arguments are passed to functions

-#### 5.3 Memory Scheme to illustrate how arguments are passed to functions
+#### 5.5 Memory Scheme to illustrate how arguments are passed to functions

 ```python